leapfrogonline/ansible-merge-vars/README.md

      * This will use [tox](https://tox.readthedocs.io/en/latest/) to run the tests against different combinations of python versions and ansible releases.
+     * It will also use [a script](bin/generate_tox_config.py) to query [PyPI](https://pypi.python.org) for the latest versions of Ansible, and add them to the `tox.ini` file if they're not there.

-  1. Running all the tests against all of the combinations of Ansible releases and Python versions takes a lot of time.
+  1. Updating the `tox.ini` file and running all the tests against all of the combinations of Ansible releases and Python versions takes a lot of time.
      To run aginst just one combination, you can list all of the combinations available and tell tox to only run the tests for one combination:

      ```
     $ pipenv run tox -l